ChemsCode/SOEN-387_Assignments/ASSIGNMENT2/Question2/README.md

 ## Setup Instructions

-1. Navigate to the `FirstWebApp` directory.
+1. Navigate to the directory.
 ```
    cd Question2
 ```